rahuljassal/email_automater/README.md

    EMAIL_PASSWORD=your_app_password
    RESUME_PATH=path/to/your/resume.pdf
    FILE_PATH=path/to/your/contacts.xlsx
+   RESUME_FILENAME=Your_Name_Resume.pdf
    ```

 5. **Prepare your Excel file**
-   Create an Excel file with the following columns:
+   Create an Excel file with the following required columns:
    - email
    - name
    - company